 Something as simple as using a paper towel to clean their space will help prevent future infections.

-You should at least be doing a light cleaning daily and a thorough cleaning once a week.
+You should do light cleaning daily and a thorough cleaning once a week.

 Take a look at your pet’s diet and see where changes need to be made.